Patterson Companies

-Patterson Companies Inc is a medical supplies conglomerate primarily in the business of veterinary and dental products (ranging from xray equipment to consumable products, dental consumables make up the biggest part of the dental industry).
-Traditionally a dental company, it diversified its business at the turn of the millennium when it acquired 55-year-old company, JA Webster Inc, a distributor of veterinary products.
-That business segment (now known as Patterson Veterinary) currently distributes equipment (diagnostic and surgical) and medicine (anaesthetics, vaccines).
-The company operates directly in only the US and Canada (in Canada through subsidiary Patterson Dental Canada).
+Patterson Companies, Inc. is a value-added distributor that supplies products, software, equipment, technical service and business solutions for oral and animal health customers in North America and the U.K. The company was established in 1877 as a dental company.
+It entered the animal health industry in 2001 with its acquisition of Webster Veterinary (now Patterson Veterinary) and expanded with its 2015 acquisition of Animal Health International, Inc.

-In 2008 it was noted as having one of the lowest debt ratios among companies in the health care sector.
-Patterson was also a member of the Nasdaq-100 until December 10, 2010 when it and six other companies were replaced.
-The Nasdaq-100 is composed of the 100 largest non financial stocks traded on the Nasdaq.
+In 2008, it was noted as having one of the lowest debt ratios among companies in the health care sector.
+Patterson was also a member of the Nasdaq-100 until December 10, 2010.

-On June 17, 2010 Patterson Medical purchased the rehabilitation part of Ireland-based DCC Healthcare (Days Healthcare, Physiomed and Ausmedic) in a move that increased Patterson Medical's revenue by 16.43% (US$70 million, fiscal year ended April 24, 2010).
+On June 17, 2010, Patterson Medical purchased the rehabilitation part of Ireland-based DCC Healthcare (Days Healthcare, Physiomed and Ausmedic) in a move that increased Patterson Medical's revenue by 16.43% (US $70 million, fiscal year ended April 24, 2010).
 The new companies were added to its Homecraft Rolyan unit in the UK.

+In December 2024, Patient Square Capital agreed to acquire the company for $4.1 billion.
+This acquisition was completed in April 2025.